Dynamic Deep-Reinforcement-Learning Algorithm in Partially Observable Markov Decision Processes: Dynamic RL Adapting to Environment with Disturbance

-The objective of RL is to maximize the future cumulative reward $G_t$ by learning policy $\pi$.
-In model-based RL, it is solved by decomposing the problem into learning and planning.
-From learning, the transition model is explicitly obtained from experience, and the value function is established based on the learned model in planning.
-The agent is directly trained from the experience in model-free RL.
-The transition model and its update operation formulated in (\ref{equ:beliefupdate}) is not required.
-However, the concept itself is still applicable since it is established based on it as described in Section \ref{background}.
-In model-free RL, the model is internally generated based on the collected data directly.
-Action is the element of the transition model and, therefore, it is part of a recursive update.
-Thus, it is clear that taking action sequences in model-free RL will help to improve the robustness of optimality in POMDP.\\ In either case of using complete information state $I^C_t$ or belief state $b_t$, identification of the dynamic transition model relies not on only the historical information of observation, but also that of action, since both have causal connections on the current observation as depicted in Fig. \ref{fig:calsual_diagram}.
+The goal of RL is to maximize the future cumulative reward $G_t$ by learning an optimal policy $\pi$.
+In model-based RL, this problem is tackled by decomposing it into two sub-problems: learning and planning.
+In the learning phase, the transition model is explicitly derived from experience, while during planning, the value function is established based on this learned model.
+On the other hand, in model-free RL, the agent is directly trained from experience, thus the transition model and its update operation formulated in (\ref{equ:beliefupdate}) are not required.
+Even though the transition model is not explicitly used in model-free RL, the concept is still applicable as described in Section \ref{background}.
+In this case, the model is internally generated based directly on the collected data.
+Since actions are part of the transition model and thus part of the recursive update, including action sequences in model-free RL can enhance the robustness of optimality in POMDP situations.

+Regardless of whether the complete information state $I^C_t$ or belief state $b_t$ is used, the identification of the dynamic transition model depends not only on the historical information of the observation but also that of the action.
+This is because both have causal connections with the current observation, as illustrated in Fig.~\ref{fig:calsual_diagram}.
 As we are considering the environment where the observation is disturbed, our discussion is focused on generating internal representations of $s_t$ which is symbolized by $s^{*}_t$ in the rest of this paper.
-The key idea is to formulate a structure of an RL agent which can dynamically adapt the state representation $s^{*}_t$ on given disturbances.
+The key idea is to formulate a structure of an RL agent that can dynamically adapt the state representation $s^{*}_t$ on given disturbances.